Key Takeaways

 A social hook should create curiosity in the first sentence.
 That usually means leading with the most visual or emotionally persuasive detail.
 Then the CTA should match the campaign stage: request details, book a tour, RSVP, or ask for the upgrades list.

 Weak CTAs are easy to spot because they could apply to any property.
 Stronger CTAs feel specific to the listing and to what buyers should do next.
+'Message for floor plan and showing times' is clearer than 'DM for more info' because it tells the buyer what they will get.

 Lead with a visual or outcome, not a generic announcement.